andrewc01/Generative-Deep-Learning/README.md

 # Generative-Deep-Learning
-This is where I study Generative Deep Learning(O'Reilly) book.
+This is where I study O'Reilly Generative Deep Learning book.